newatoms/beta/_private/account-form.md

 1. What do you want to achieve?
 2. Who do you want to reach?
 3. How do you want to achieve your goal?

+## How do we make a useable brief of the answers?

+  * When using sliders/ratings on different questions, we could rank all those answers with most important goals on top, less important on the bottom.
+  * When the potential subscriber is done with the form, we could send them an overview of what they answered with top priorities for the blog.
+  * They can then ok the answers or change some if they need different priorities on top.

 ### Form ideas:
   * Outcomes can be tick boxes [x].